danielpwhite/Web-App-Deployed/README.md

 This project is a training exercise for:

 1) webdev -- creating a microservices-based web application using best practices with Python, Flask, PostgreSQL, SQLAlchemy, Hotwire Turbo + Stimulus, Redis, Celery, esbuild, and TailwindCSS.
-2) devops -- gaining familiarity with common devops tools like Docker, Terraform, Kubernetes, and Prometheus.
+2) devops -- gaining familiarity with common devops tools like Docker, Kubernetes, and Prometheus.

 The goal is to gain hands-on experience with these technologies and learn how to build and deploy a scalable, fault-tolerant system.
 The application will consist of several services, including authentication, catalog, and orders, which will communicate with each other using RESTful APIs.
 Each service will be designed as a Docker container.